2 – 3 tablespoons extra-virgin olive oil

 Coat a 12x8x2 inch baking pan with cooking spray or vegetable oil.

-Beat eggs, milk and Bisquick at low speed until smooth.
+In a large mixing bowl, beat eggs, milk and Bisquick at low speed until smooth.

-Stir in ricotta cheese.
+Stir in ricotta and green chiles.

-Spoon mixture evenly over chiles & cheese in baking dish.
+Spoon mixture evenly cheese in baking dish.

 Bake uncovered for 45 minutes or until a knife inserted in the center comes out clean.
 Do not overbake.